Phoenix Suns: Media

-On television, Suns games not aired exclusively by one of the league's national television partners.
-They are carried on broadcast television by Gray Television's Arizona's Family Sports network (which consists of KPHE-LD in Phoenix, KAZF 32 in Flagstaff, KAZS 27 in Yuma, and KOLD-TV 13.5 in Tucson), or Phoenix independent station KTVK.
+On television, Suns games not aired exclusively by one of the league's national television partner are carried on broadcast television by Gray Media's Arizona's Family Sports network, which is affiliated with KPHE-LD in Phoenix, KAZF 32 in Flagstaff, KAZS 27 in Yuma, and KOLD-TV 13.5 in Tucson.
+Selected games also air on Gray's Phoenix independent station KTVK.
 Games are also carried on an over-the-top subscription streaming service known as Suns Live, in partnership with Kiswe.

 The contract succeeds a previous agreement with regional sports network (RSN) Bally Sports Arizona (formerly Fox Sports Arizona), which first assumed rights to Suns home games in 2003, and added exclusive rights to away games beginning in the 2011–12 season (away games had previously been carried by KUTP).
-Suns owner Mat Ishbia stated that the agreements would give Suns fans "more options and access than they’ve ever had", explaining in an interview that moving from the RSN model to free-to-air television would help counter the trend of cord cutting and increase the Suns' potential audience to three million households.
+Suns owner Mat Ishbia stated that the agreements would give Suns fans "more options and access than they’ve ever had", explaining in an interview that moving from the RSN model to free-to-air television would help counter the trend of cord cutting and increase the Suns' potential audience to three million households via Gray's state-wide coverage.

 The contract was initially blocked by a lawsuit by Bally Sports' parent company, Diamond Sports Group (which had recently filed for chapter 11 bankruptcy protection) in April 2023.
 Diamond accused the team of breaching its contract and bankruptcy law, stating that the team was making an "improper effort" to "change their broadcasting partner without permitting Diamond to exercise our contractual rights."
 Diamond sued the Suns over the Gray agreement, and the contract was voided by the bankruptcy court in accordance with an automatic stay.
 The stay did not impact a related agreement for rights to its WNBA sister team, the Phoenix Mercury.
 Diamond was ultimately allowed to exercise its right of first refusal, but did not make an offer before the deadline lapsed; as a result, the Suns' and Gray formalized the new broadcasting agreement on July 14, 2023.
+In May 2026, the team renewed its contract with Gray through 2030; the renewal will also see Gray take digital rights for the Suns and Mercury in-house via the upcoming Arizona's Family Sports app; the Suns had achieved the fourth-highest regional television audience in the lead, and the team was reportedly close to recuperating the $36 million value of its previous contract with Bally Sports.